This guide discusses gubbing in matched betting. Learn about betting account restrictions.

 Mix up odds taken.
 Don’t always take the best odds from tipsters or odds matching sites.

 Major events.
-Stick to mainstream selections such as Premier League football, big horse races, golf majors, formula 1 races, and so on.
+Stick to mainstream selections.
+Premier League football, big horse races, golf majors, formula 1 races, and so on.

 Avoid minor markets.
 Don’t match bet on obscure events.
 Think Danish division 2 football and similar.